kevinkarsch/kevinkarsch.github.io/README.md

-## Webpage + cv/resume source for Kevin Karsch's homepage
+## Webpage and CV source for Kevin Karsch's homepage

 ### Building